Reousa/VSCode-DCS-Debugger/README.md

 3. Start the lua debugger in VSCode
 4. Start a mission in DCS, the debugger should connect.

+#### Note

+You may need to run DCS as admin the first time you install the mod, as it adds a line to `MissionScripting.lua` & may need the permission to.

 ## License
 License for new files created is MIT.